 Core Outcome Measurement set for complex regional PAin syndrome Clinical sTudies

 An international team of patients, clinicians and researchers was established in 2013.
-This research study is led by Professor Candy McCabe and Sharon Grieve from the Royal United Hospitals NHS Trust in Bath, in collaboration with colleagues from Europe, North America, South America, Israel, India, Japan, South Africa, Australia and New Zealand.
+This research study is led by Professor Candy McCabe and Sharon Grieve from the Royal United Hospitals NHS Foundation Trust in Bath, in collaboration with colleagues from Europe, North America, South America, Israel, India, Japan, South Africa, Australia and New Zealand.

-The aim of this study is to agree on a minimum core set of outcome measures which will be recommended for use in all CRPS clinical trials.
+The aim of this study is to agree on a minimum core set of outcome measures which will be recommended for use in all CRPS clinical studies.
 Currently, it is difficult to bring research findings from many different studies together.
-This is because researchers may not always use the same questionnaires to measure change during a clinical trial.
+This is because researchers may not always use the same questionnaires to measure change during a clinical study.
 The development of a core measurement set would make it easier to compare data to answer specific research questions agreed as internationally important and relevant for the advance of the treatment of CRPS.

 The core measurement set (COMPACT) will be agreed through a series of workshops, with the first held in November 2013.